ChenGiuseppe/PyMM/README.md

 * -ot: select to plot the complete essential analysis.

 #### **CUMULATIVE HISTOGRAMS**
-The cumulative histograms of the average of contribution of each unperturbed state to each perturbed state is plotted (i.e. calculate the squared mean coefficients with each unperturbed state contributes to each perturbed state).
+The cumulative histograms of the average contribution of each unperturbed state to each perturbed state are plotted (i.e. calculate the squared mean coefficients with each unperturbed state contributing to each perturbed state).

 Inputs

 * -i: eigenvectors trajectory (eigenvecs.npy).
-* -state: select number of states to consider
+* -state: select the number of states to consider
 * -oh: select to calculate the cumulative histograms

 <br></br>
-> **NOTE**: Despite its semplicity in depicting the overall trends during the simulation, considering the average contribution can be misleading.
+> **NOTE**: Despite its simplicity in depicting the overall trends during the simulation, considering the average contribution can be misleading.
 This representation is preferably paired with an essential analysis.

 ### calc_abs